Ferdi265/wl-mirror/README.md

-  -s l, --scaling linear   use linear scaling (default) -s n, --scaling nearest  use nearest neighbor scaling -s e, --scaling exact    only scale to exact multiples of the output size
+  -s l, --scaling linear   use linear scaling (default) -s n, --scaling nearest  use nearest neighbor scaling -s e, --scaling exact    only scale to exact multiples of the output size -t T, --transform T      apply custom transform T

+transforms:
+  transforms are specified as a dash-separated list of flips followed by a rotation flips are applied before rotations
+  - normal                         no transformation
+  - flipX, flipY                   flip the X or Y coordinate
+  - 0cw,  90cw,  180cw,  270cw     apply a clockwise rotation
+  - 0ccw, 90ccw, 180ccw, 270ccw    apply a counter-clockwise rotation
+  the following transformation options are provided for compatibility with sway output transforms
+  - flipped                        flip the X coordinate
+  - 0,    90,    180,    270       apply a clockwise rotation
 ```

 ## Dependencies